sgoran/polymer-spa/README.md

 If you want to use this example, download and run bower install.
-I am using vulcanize to pack all imports from dev.html to index.html, so you can use dev.html on your local environment
+I am using vulcanize to pack all imports from dev.html to index.html, so you can use dev.html on your local environment.

+You can also istall vulcanize and run vulcanize dev.html > index.html to pack all imports to index.html